 Overall, I would rank him in the upper half of U.S. Presidents.
 You may wish to read his biography and form your own opinion.

 I haven’t written on my blog for a long time.
 I hope to start posting on a regular basis.
 Wish me luck.

-Currently, I am reading the biography of Woodrow Wilson by John Cooper, Jr.
+Woodrow Wilson by John Cooper, Jr.

 The first thing I found interesting is that Woodrow Wilson was named Thomas Woodrow Wilson.
-He was calle Tommy as a boy.
+He was called Tommy as a boy.
 He started using Woodrow when he was studying the law at the University of Virginia.
 The second is that he was a poor reader.
 He didn’t learn his “letters” until he was nine and he learned to read at twelve.
 This problem might have been due to his eyesight or dyslexia.